top of page

 Moroccan lamb shank, spiced prunes, buttered farro

 This is one of those luxury dishes that I have been making for a few years now.
-I was introduced to this dish at Aziza, Mourad's restaurant in San Francisco.
-Having just returned from Morocco, I was in love with the cuisine and this single dish made me rush out and buy his cookbook.
+I was introduced to it at Aziza, Mourad's restaurant in San Francisco.
+Having just returned from Morocco, I was in love with the cuisine, and this single dish made me rush out and buy his cookbook.

-This is the dish that is made for serious diners, complex, tedious, but so, so good.
-The tender soft lamb shanks are smothered in a luxurious onion jus that is scented with coriander and saffron.
+This dish is made for serious diners; it is complex and tedious but so, so good.
+The tender, soft lamb shanks are smothered in a luxurious onion jus scented with coriander and saffron.
 It is paired with buttered farro and has a side of what I call boozy prunes.
-The rich meat pairs well with the chewy farro and the acid and sweetness from the prunes cut through the fat.
-This is the dish that shines on any table and my guests have loved it every time I serve it.
+The rich meat pairs well with the chewy farro, and the acid and sweetness from the prunes cut through the fat.
+This dish shines on any table; my guests love it whenever I serve it.
 To me, it is the dish that says you are special.

 This is a fantastic cookbook for Moroccan cuisine from a chef who is a master of the art.
 Mourad has won a Michelin star and is considered by many to be the originator of contemporary Moroccan cuisine.
-Bon Apetit has rated this cookbook as one of the world's best in 21011, and it remains one of my favourites.
+Bon Appetit has rated this cookbook as one of the world's best in 21011, and it remains one of my favourites.
 The recipes can be complex, except for a few like this one, but each recipe is divine.
-I have had dinner at his wonderful restaurant, Aziza, in San Francisco several times, and each time the experience has been a delight and the food outstanding.
+I have had dinner at his wonderful restaurant, Aziza, in San Francisco several times, and each time, the experience has been a delight, and the food is outstanding.

 For more recipes from this fabulous cookbook, click here.